Beyond Chunks and Graphs: Retrieval-Augmented Generation through Triplet-Driven Thinking: Introduction

-To circumvent these inherent inefficiencies and architectural limitations of existing RAG paradigms, we propose T$^{2}$RAG (\underline{T}riplet-driven \underline{T}hinking for \underline{R}etrieval-\underline{A}ugmented \underline{G}eneration), a novel framework that fundamentally re-architects the RAG pipeline and moves beyond traditional chunk-based or graph-based retrieval by operating directly on atomic knowledge triplets. \textit{Unlike Graph RAG}, it completely sidesteps the costly, time-consuming, and error-prone process of offline knowledge graph construction.
+Motivated by this question, we propose T$^{2}$RAG (\underline{T}riplet-driven \underline{T}hinking for \underline{R}etrieval-\underline{A}ugmented \underline{G}eneration), a novel framework that fundamentally re-architects the RAG pipeline and moves beyond traditional chunk-based or graph-based retrieval by operating directly on atomic knowledge triplets. \textit{Unlike Graph RAG}, it completely sidesteps the costly, time-consuming, and error-prone process of offline knowledge graph construction.
 Instead of building an explicit graph, T$^{2}$RAG operates on a graph-free knowledge base of atomic propositions, thus avoiding the high indexing costs and potential for retrieval errors caused by inaccurate graph links. \textit{Simultaneously}, it tackles the excessive token consumption and latency that plagues Multi-round RAG systems.
 Rather than generating verbose, natural language reasoning chains at each step, T$^{2}$RAG leverages the LLM to think in a more structured, efficient manner.
 It expands complex questions into ``searchable triplets'' containing specific placeholders for unknown entities.
 The system then iteratively retrieves context to resolve these triplets.
 This design maintains a lean, structured state transition between iterations, passing only compact triplets instead of verbose text.
 This triplet-centric design ensures a tight coupling between retrieval and reasoning, retaining powerful multi-hop capabilities while dramatically reducing token overhead and enhancing performance.
 Our main contributions are as follows:

-\begin{compactenum}[\textbullet] \item We introduce a novel RAG framework that leverages triplets as the fundamental unit for indexing, retrieval, and reasoning, moving beyond the limitations of chunk-based and explicit graph-based approaches.
+\begin{compactenum}[\textbullet] \item We introduce a novel RAG framework that directly leverages triplets as the fundamental unit for indexing, retrieval, and reasoning, moving beyond the limitations of chunk-based and explicit graph-based approaches.

 \item We demonstrate that our method achieves state-of-the-art performance on various types of QA benchmarks, outperforming leading models in both the Multi-Round RAG and Graph RAG.